 Manual Tracing

-See the Quick Start for instructions on installing and configuring the Graphsignal tracer.
+See the Quick Start for instructions on installing and configuring the Graphsignal SDK.

 Python

-To measure and monitor operations that are not automatically instrumented, e.g. tool calls, wrap the code with trace() method or use @trace_function decorator.
+To measure and monitor code that is not automatically instrumented, e.g. tool calls, wrap the code with the trace() method or use the @trace_function decorator.

-You can also record sub-operations to visualize operation timeline and latency breakdown.
+You can also record sub-spans to visualize trace timeline and latency breakdown.

 span.set_counter('prompt_tokens', prompt_tokens)